heber-silva/CKA-Obsidian-Vault/Kubernetes Components/Control Plane Components.md

 ### **cloud-controller-manager**

-A Kubernetes [control plane](https://kubernetes.io/docs/reference/glossary/?all=true#term-control-plane) component that embeds cloud-specific control logic.
+A Kubernetes [](https://kubernetes.io/docs/reference/glossary/?all=true#term-control-plane) component that embeds cloud-specific control logic.
 The cloud controller manager lets you link your cluster into your cloud provider's API, and separates out the components that interact with that cloud platform from components that only interact with your cluster.

 The cloud-controller-manager only runs controllers that are specific to your cloud provider.